Speak vs TalkPal

 Which app supports more languages?

-Which app is better for absolute beginners?
+Which app is better for pronunciation feedback?